Shrruthilaya-Gangadaran/Histogram-of-an-image/README.md

 ![](output3.png)

 ## RESULT:
-Thus the histogram for finding the frequency of pixels in an image with pixel values ranging from 0 to 255 is obtained.
+Thus, the histogram for finding the frequency of pixels in an image with pixel values ranging from 0 to 255 is obtained.
 Also,histogram equalization is done for the gray scale image using OpenCV.